woshildh/SCR-CNN/README.md

 # SCR-CNN
-This is source code for Spatial and Channel Restrain CNN.
+This is source code for Spatial and Channel Restraint CNN.